Two-layer neural networks with values in a Banach space: Introduction

 In Section~\ref{sec:training} we turn our attention to training vector-valued $\Barr$ functions.
 It is well known (e.g.,~\cite{Burger_Engl:2000, devito:2005-ip}) that training a neural network from noisy observations is an ill-posed inverse problem and therefore regularisation is required.
 It may be achieved implicitly by introducing stochasticity into gradient descent dynamics and/or early stopping~\cite{chizat:2018-NeurIPS,soudry:2018-bias,Jin:2018-SGD,chizat:2020-bias} or explicitly by combining the empirical loss with an appropriate norm penalty~\cite{bach:2017}.
 The choice of this norm determines the model class in the language of approximation theory~\cite{devore:2021}.

-We extend existing results in two following ways.
-In Section~\ref{sec:overparametrisation} we argue that overparametrisation itself (i.e. the regime when the number of neurons is much larger than the number of training points and even infinite in the extreme case) can be interpreted as a classical regularisation method known as regularisation by projection or the least error method~\cite{hamarik:2016,bredies:2016-least-error}.
-The role of the regularisation parameter in this method is played by the dimension of the space onto which projections are taken; in our case it is the number of neurons in~\eqref{eq:two-layer-NN}.

-In Section~\ref{sec:var-reg} we consider variational regularisation using the $\Barr$ norm as the regulariser.
-This problem boils down to the reconstruction of a Radon measure over a compact metric space from a finite number of point observations (pairings with continuous functions).
+\revone{It has also been shown~\cite{parhi:2021} that training sufficiently wide two-layer networks with weight decay~\cite{krogh:1991} is equivalent to solving a regularised variational problem with an $\Barr$ norm penalty term.} This problem boils down to the reconstruction of a Radon measure over a compact metric space from a finite number of point observations (pairings with continuous functions).
 It is a well-studied problem.
 In the context of deterministic regularisation, it has been studied in~\cite{bredies2013measures}.
-Support localisation and sparse spikes recovery under certain separation conditions have been studied in~\cite{Duval:2015,poon:2019-support}.
-Our setting differs from the literature in the following important way.
-We are interested in the behaviour of minimisers in the regime when both the noise goes to zero and the number of samples goes to infinity.
-This is different both from the standard regularisation theory viewpoint~\cite{bredies2013measures}, where the number of samples is fixed and behaviour under vanishing noise is studied, and from statistical learning theory, where the noise level is assumed fixed and the number of samples grows to infinity.
-The closest to our setting is the recent paper~\cite{bubba2021stat} that combines statistical inverse learning and convex regularisation.
+Support localisation and sparse spikes recovery under certain separation conditions have been studied in~\cite{Duval:2015,poon:2019-support}. \revone{In these works, the data term is considered fixed, which in our setting means that the number of data points is fixed, too.
+We are interested in the regime when the number of data points goes to infinity.
+We will also assume in our setting that the noise in the training data goes to zero, which is common in the inverse problems literature, but different from the statistical learning setting.
+The reason for this is that the problem of reconstructing a measure is ill-posed and therefore convergence of statistical estimators can be arbitrary slow (e.g.,~\cite{krzyzak:2002}) unless regularisation is used.
+For spectral regularisation, convergence rates in the statistical setting were obtained in~\cite{blanchard:2018}.
+Rates for variational regularisation with convex $p$-homogeneous functionals, $p>1$, were obtained in a recent paper~\cite{bubba2021stat}.
+Our case of a $1$-homogeneous functional (the Radon norm of a measure) is not covered by existing literature and studying it is beyond the scope of this paper. }

-Combining standard machinery of variational regularisation such as source conditions and Bregman distances~\cite{Benning_Burger_modern:2018} with Monte-Carlo integration, we obtain convergence rates in expected Bregman distance and derive an optimal choice rule of the regularisation parameter as a function of the noise in the data and the sample size and also discuss the optimal sampling rate as a function of the noise in the samples.
+Combining standard machinery of variational regularisation such as source conditions and Bregman distances~\cite{Benning_Burger_modern:2018} with Monte-Carlo integration, we obtain convergence rates in Bregman distance \revtwo{that hold with high probability} and derive an optimal choice rule of the regularisation parameter as a function of the noise in the data and the sample size.